 Early pilot projects in Nairobi and Mumbai have evolved into the current Block by Block Methodology, designed to engage people who don’t typically have a voice in public projects – from women and kids to older people, disabled residents and refugees.
 It gives neighbourhood residents the training, tools and platform to participate in a collaborative process.

-The goal of the Block by Block partnership is to upgrade 300+ public spaces such as parks, squares, and plazas, streets and roads that provide for pedestrian access and commercial places, such as markets.
-First trialled in Kibera, Nairobi’s largest slum, in 2012, they have since started projects in nearly 30 other locations across the globe.
+The initial goal of the Block by Block partnership was to upgrade and transform 300+ public spaces such as dirt areas, parks, squares, and roads that provide for pedestrian access and commercial places, such as markets.
+They used Minecraft to quickly try different buildings and solutions out.

 Wizard Keen (AKA Adam Clarke) teaches people how to experience art, culture and politics like never before.
 Through Wonder Quest and the creation of some of the most innovative Minecraft maps out there, the artist and digital producer proves video games are the perfect tool to educate about empathy and solve societal problems.

 We want the Atlas of the Future media platform and our event to be available to everybody, everywhere for free – always.
 Fancy helping us spread stories of hope and optimism to create a better tomorrow?
 For those able, we'd be grateful for any donation.